Earthquakes on April 8, 2026

 10.0 km---✓ ReviewedUSGS →

-On April 8, 2026 at 21:10 UTC, a magnitude 4.3 earthquake struck near Reykjanes Ridge.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 53.153°, -35.349°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.3 earthquake was recorded near Reykjanes Ridge on April 8, 2026 at 21:10 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Geolocation places the event at 53.153°N, -35.349°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08